dandavison/dandavison.github.io/pages/fibonacci-eigenbasis.md

 #### **Solution details**

-Let's suppose we've already found the eigenvectors and that there are two of them and we've arranged them as the two columns of a matrix $V$.
-So $V$ holds the basis vectors of the alternative basis and therefore we know from the [change of basis](./linear-algebra.html#change-of-basis) notes that $V$ is the matrix that takes as input a vector expressed in the alternative basis and outputs its representation in our basis.
+Let's suppose we've already found the eigenvectors, and that there are two of them, and that we've arranged them as the two columns of a matrix $V$. $V$ holds the basis vectors of the alternative basis, and therefore we know from the [change of basis](./linear-algebra.html#change-of-basis) notes that $V$ is the matrix that takes as input a vector expressed in the alternative basis and outputs its representation in our basis.

 So, step (3) is done by $V$, and step (1) is done by $V^{-1}$, and the matrix performing all three steps is going to look like

 $$
 V